avnet-iotconnect/iotc-azurertos-sdk/README.md

 This repo's derivative work from Azure RTOS distribution also falls under the same MICROSOFT AZURE RTOS license.

 # Notes and Known issues
+* When using  2048 key size mimxrt1060 is too slow to complete processing the TLS handshake within 60 seconds.
+That will cause the server to disconnect.
 * Ofast Optimization should not be enabled in the main project because of the AzureRTOS issue [#14](https://github.com/azure-rtos/samples/issues/14).
 Os (size) optimization has been tested in the the project.
 * It appears that ES-WIFI firmware is unable to connect to IP addresses ending with 0.